 * Trading volume lower than usual due to holidays, snowstorm

-* Hertz stock up on Icahn purchase report
+* Hertz stock hit 52-week high on Icahn purchase report

 By Angela Moon